American Ninja Warrior season 13: Night 4

 Another new obstacle was introduced, called Double Down.
 Notable ninjas running the course were super-lightweight champion professional boxer Melissa St. Vil, former NFL player Andrew East (trained by his wife, Olympic gold-medal gymnast Shawn Johnson), and PLL lacrosse player Rob Pannell.
 However, schoolteacher Allyssa Beird was among the notable competitors who failed to advance to the semifinals.

 With Lorin Ball absent for season 13, veterans David Campbell and Brian Kretsch became the only two competitors to have appeared on every single season of American Ninja Warrior.

-Additionally, this was the only the second time five women made the top 30.
+Additionally, this was only the second time five women made the top 30.

 Night 5

 Another new obstacle was introduced, this one called Tilt-A-Whirl.
 Among the notable ninjas was former NFL quarterback Jake Heaps.
 Brian Beckstrand and his son, Kai (who previously competed on American Ninja Warrior Junior), became the first ever father-and-son duo to hit the buzzer in the qualifying round.
 The "Cat Daddy", Jackson Twait, made it up the Mega Wall.
 Jesse "Flex" Labreck joined Meagan Martin as one of only two women to hit a buzzer in the qualifying round this season.
 One competitor from this episode, Nick Hanson (who made it to Sideways), is a different Nick Hanson from the "Eskimo Ninja"; his nickname is the "Rugby Ninja".

-Among the notable veteran ninjas not advancing to the semifinals was Labreck’s fiancé, Chris DiGangi, as well as Michael Torres.
+Among the notable veteran ninjas not advancing to the semifinals was Labreck's fiancé, Chris DiGangi, as well as Michael Torres.